compbiolabucf/SynOmics/readME.md

 > pip install -r requirements.txt

 ### Input Data
 The model primarily uses two omics data, Gene Expression and miRNA Expression.
 There is a set of sample data in the "sample_data" directory.
 The directory has separate train, validation and test files for both of the omics.
 The files are organized into *(sample x value)* manner.
 There are also separate label files for train, validation and test data.
 The labels are 0-indexed and structured in a 1-D array.
 To run successfully, the number of samples in each train, validation or test data should be same.
-The bipartite graph is stored in "bip.csv", which is structured into *(omic1 features x omic2 features)*. *(The "1" in the data files denote split number, since we split the data 100 times for training.
+The bipartite graph is stored in "bip.csv", which is structured into *(omic1 features x omic2 features)* manner. *(The "1" in the data files denote split number, since we split the data 100 times for training.
 Here, we give one sample)*

 ### Dual Alignment
 To run the model with Dual Alignment module, go to the directory "DA".